mhackersu/apostles-creed/README.md

 ## [I believe that He was] 3. **born of the Virgin Mary**

-*Jesus was conceived via immaculate conception and was born as a son, that of Mary, a virgin that had not known a man, and was highly-favored with the Lord and among women.*
+*Jesus was conceived via immaculate conception and was born as a son, that of Mary who's womb was blessed, who became an intercessor, and who was a virgin that had not known a man, and was highly-favored with the Lord and among women.*

 **Luk 1:28** And the angel came in unto her, and said, Hail, thou that art highly favoured, the Lord is with thee: blessed art thou among women.